 There are beta versions of tvOS available for developers and the general public.

-The public beta has been available since 9 July.
 We explain how to join the Public Beta program here - if you do so you can get preview versions of tvOS, iPadOS and iOS.

 Will my Apple TV run tvOS 14?